Dasarro/AI-Genetic-Algorithm/readme.md

 ## Comparison with random search

 In 10 runs of random search with the same number of specimens investigated as for AI, the best result is nowhere close to the results obtained by the AI.
-Also, the time was about 6 time longer.
-It shows that AI outperformes random search, which was expected.
+Also, the time was about 6 times longer.
+It shows that AI outperforms random search, which was expected.

 |        |Random search|
 |--------|-------------|